 - Credit score of 620 or higher.

 However, meeting these will not guarantee that you will be approved for a loan.
-Upgrade is not available to residents in the following states: Connecticut, Colorado, Iowa, Massachusetts, Maryland, Vermont and West Virginia.
+Upgrade is not available to residents in the following states: Connecticut, Colorado, Iowa, Massachusetts, Maryland, and West Virginia.

 Upgrade Personal Loan Rates, Terms and Fees